wkhere/stackless/Doc/tutorial/classes.rst

 last) is the namespace containing built-in names.

 If a name is declared global, then all references and assignments go directly to the middle scope containing the module's global names.
-Otherwise, all variables found outside of the innermost scope are read-only (an attempt to write to such a variable will simply create a *new* local variable in the innermost scope, leaving the identically named outer variable unchanged).
+To rebind variables found outside of the innermost scope, the :keyword:`nonlocal` statement can be used; if not declared nonlocal, those variable are read-only (an attempt to write to such a variable will simply create a *new* local variable in the innermost scope, leaving the identically named outer variable unchanged).

-..
-XXX mention nonlocal

 Usually, the local scope references the local names of the (textually) current function.
 Outside functions, the local scope references the same namespace as